 4. Test Scores Might Be Required for Merit Scholarships

 Many test-optional colleges look at test scores when awarding merit scholarships, so not submitting them might put you at a disadvantage.
 Be sure to confirm all scholarship requirements with the college.

 How to Find Out Which Colleges Are Test Optional

-Go to fairtest.org to see a list maintained by The National Center for Fair and Open Testing.
-You'll see a number of well-known and selective colleges and universities on this list, such as Bates, Bowdoin, George Mason, and Mount Holyoke.
+Go to FairTest for a list of more than 1,000 accredited colleges and universities that do not use ACT/SAT scores to admit substantial numbers of students into their bachelor's degree programs.
+(Source: FairTest) You'll see a number of well-known and selective colleges and universities on this list, such as Bates, Bowdoin, Wake Forest, Wesleyan, Bucknell, George Mason, and Mount Holyoke.
 In fact, entire university systems have gone test optional, such as the California State University and University of Texas systems.